nousantx/Vue-Lab-TenoxUI/README.md

-# TenoxUI Lab [ Svelte ]
+# TenoxUI Lab [ Vue ]

-This repository contains a simple usage of TenoxUI CSS Framework in Svelte.
-You can use it as references, because the real package for Svelte is not fully maintained.
+This repository contains a simple usage of TenoxUI CSS Framework in Vue.
+You can use it as references, because the real package for Vue is not fully maintained.

 ## Intslation